eugenebelieve/terraform-deploy/README.md

 Create the “variables.tf” file:

 ```
-# The  public API key for MongoDB Atlas
+&#35; The  public API key for MongoDB Atlas
 variable "public_key" {
   description = "The public API key for MongoDB Atlas"
 }
-# The  public API key for MongoDB Atlas
+&#35; The  public API key for MongoDB Atlas
 variable "private_key" {
   description = "The private API key for MongoDB Atlas"
 }
-#The Atlas Project ID used to create the cluster
+&#35;The Atlas Project ID used to create the cluster
 variable "atlasprojectid" {
     description = "The Atlas Project ID used to create the cluster "
 }
-#The Atlas Project cluster region
+&#35;The Atlas Project cluster region
 variable "cluster_region" {
     description = "The Atlas Project cluster region"
 }
-#The Atlas cloud provider_name
+&#35;The Atlas cloud provider_name
 variable "atlas_provider_name" {
     description = "The Atlas cloud provider name"
 }
-# The Atlas provider instance size name
+&#35; The Atlas provider instance size name
 variable "atlas_provider_instance_size_name"{
     description = "The Atlas provider instance size name"
 }